stdlib-js/stdlib/docs/development.md

 Note that, once a [pull request][github-pull-request] has been made (i.e., your local repository commits have been pushed to a remote server), you should __not__ perform any further [rewriting][git-rewriting-history] of git history.
 If the history needs modification, a contributor will modify the history during the merge process.
 The rationale for __not__ rewriting public history is that doing so invalidates the commit history for anyone else who has pulled your changes, thus imposing additional burdens on collaborators to ensure that their local versions match the modified history.

-Once merged, congratulations!
+Once merged, __congratulations__!
 You are an official contributor to stdlib!

 Phew.
 While the above may be a lot to remember, even for what seem like minor changes, eventually it becomes routine and part of the normal development flow.
 Part of the motivation for enforcing process is to ensure that all code contributions meet a certain quality threshold, thus helping reviewers focus less on non-substantive issues like style and failing tests and more on substantive issues such as contribution content and merit.
 Know that your patience, hard work, time, and effort are greatly appreciated!